 The university of life co-creates our individual and collective journey, creating our very own unique progressive healing platform, giving us the ability to celebrate the blessing of life

-MARYKE BEVERIDGE - a little a bout my journey "I believe it is never too late to start!
-Celebrate life for its a journey, enjoy the ride"
+MARYKE BEVERIDGE - a little a bout my journey "I believe it is never too late to celebrate life, for its a journey, enjoy the ride"

 Maryke; a wife, mother of three, grandmother of five with the addition of five horses, and two dogs.
 Family is what Maryke believes in.
 Her favorite hobby is horse trekking and trail riding, which involves long and relaxing (and sometimes thrilling) horse rides over a variety of terrains.